amireh/react-drill/README.md

 # react-drill

-TL;DR - Handle DOM trees like the master you are.
-"Drill" down to the elements you need to reach and interact with them in a fun, expressive API.
+TL;DR - "Drill" down through a DOM tree to the element(s) you need to reach and interact with them in an expressive, integration-style API.

 ---